marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", backtracking], "binary number", "decimal number", "hexadecimal number", "flow diagram", [matching, algorithm], backtracking}}

-The regular expression `/^([01]+b|[\da-f]+h|\d+)$/` matches either a binary number followed by a _b_, a hexadecimal number (that is, base 16, with the letters _a_ to _f_ standing for the digits 10 to 15) followed by an _h_, or a regular decimal number with no suffix character.
+The regular expression `/^([01]+b|[\da-f]+h|\d+)$/` matches either a binary number followed by a `b`, a hexadecimal number (that is, base 16, with the letters `a` to `f` standing for the digits 10 to 15) followed by an `h`, or a regular decimal number with no suffix character.
 This is the corresponding diagram:

 {{figure {url: "img/re_number.svg", alt: "Railroad diagram for the regular expression '^([01]+b|\\d+|[\\da-f]+h)$'"}}}

 {{index branching}}

-When matching this expression, it will often happen that the top (binary) branch is entered even though the input does not actually contain a binary number.
-When matching the string `"103"`, for example, it becomes clear only at the 3 that we are in the wrong branch.
+When matching this expression, the top (binary) branch will often be entered even though the input does not actually contain a binary number.
+When matching the string `"103"`, for example, it becomes clear only at the `3` that we are in the wrong branch.
 The string _does_ match the expression, just not the branch we are currently in.

 {{index backtracking, "search problem"}}

 So the matcher _backtracks_.
 When entering a branch, it remembers its current position (in this case, at the start of the string, just past the first boundary box in the diagram) so that it can go back and try another branch if the current one does not work out.
-For the string `"103"`, after encountering the 3 character, it will start trying the branch for hexadecimal numbers, which fails again because there is no _h_ after the number.
-So it tries the decimal number branch.
+For the string `"103"`, after encountering the `3` character, the matcher starts trying the branch for hexadecimal numbers, which fails again because there is no `h` after the number.
+It then tries the decimal number branch.
 This one fits, and a match is reported after all.

 {{index [matching, algorithm]}}

 The matcher stops as soon as it finds a full match.
 This means that if multiple branches could potentially match a string, only the first one (ordered by where the branches appear in the regular expression) is used.

 Backtracking also happens for ((repetition)) operators like + and `*`.
 If you match `/^.*x/` against `"abcxe"`, the `.*` part will first try to consume the whole string.
-The engine will then realize that it needs an _x_ to match the pattern.
-Since there is no _x_ past the end of the string, the star operator tries to match one character less.
-But the matcher doesn't find an _x_ after `abcx` either, so it backtracks again, matching the star operator to just `abc`. _Now_ it finds an _x_ where it needs it and reports a successful match from positions 0 to 4.
+The engine will then realize that it needs an `x` to match the pattern.
+Since there is no `x` past the end of the string, the star operator tries to match one character less.
+But the matcher doesn't find an `x` after `abcx` either, so it backtracks again, matching the star operator to just `abc`. _Now_ it finds an `x` where it needs it and reports a successful match from positions 0 to 4.

 {{index performance, complexity}}